ANR Human Resources will review the staff evaluation process and discuss available support tools during webinars in March.

 Dial: +1 669 900 6833

 If you have questions regarding the appraisal process, please email firstname.lastname@example.org.
 For webinar logistics, contact ANR Program Support, (530) 750-1361 (messages only)

 - Author: Bethanie Brown, Human Resources Interim Executive Director

-ANR units – including Research and Extension Centers, BOC Kearney, UCCE county offices and the Second Street Building in Davis – will be closed from Tuesday, Dec.
-24, 2019, through Wednesday, Jan.
-1, 2020, except for essential services.
-ANR offices will reopen on Thursday, Jan.
-2, 2020.
-The closure schedule will be the same for ANR employees at UCOP.
+Similar to previous years, UC ANR units – including research and extension centers, UCCE county offices, the Second Street Building in Davis and Franklin Building in Oakland – will be closed from Dec.
+23, 2022, through Jan.
+2, 2023, except for essential services.
+UC ANR offices will reopen on Jan.
+3, 2023.

 Winter closure schedule: